Frequently Asked Questions:

 Are there income limitations to qualify for the program?
 No!
 There are no limitations on the program.
 Our goal is to help spay and neuter as many cats as possible.

 Is there a limit on how many cats I can have spayed or neutered at CATsNIP?
 No!
 We’ll be happy to help you with as many cats as you need to have spayed or neutered.
-If you have several, we’ll be happy to coordinate the appointments so that more than one can be done on the same day rather than making several trips, if you wish.
+If you have several, we’ll try to coordinate the appointments so that more than one can be done on the same day rather than making several trips, if you wish.

 When are appointments available?
 Appointments for the CATsNIP Clinic are available (usually) on Mondays and the second Saturday of every month.
 We are usually making appointments 8-12 weeks in advance.